matejker/advent2020/README.md

   .
 x = - a_n (mod busID_n) <=> x + a_i = 0 (mod busID_n)
 ```
-Thefore the search by sieving:
+Therefore the search by sieving:
 ```python
 multiple = x = buslines[0][1]
 for t, bus in buslines[1:]: